 The Floodplain Management Program provides financial support to local councils and eligible public land managers to help them manage flood risk in their communities.
 The program supports the implementation of the NSW Government's Flood Prone Land Policy, which is outlined in the Floodplain Development Manual.

-Funding comes from 2 programs, the NSW Floodplain Management Program and the Floodplain Grants Scheme – the latter is funded by the NSW Office of Emergency Management.
+Funding comes from 2 programs, the NSW Floodplain Management Program and the Floodplain Grants Scheme – the latter is funded by Resilience NSW.
 Support provided under the programs usually involves $2 from government for every $1 provided by the applicant.

 Under the 2020–21 funding round, $7,706,916 was awarded to local councils and other authorities to undertake 36 projects to assess the risks and reduce the impacts of flooding in New South Wales.